-3.12 Studies in genetic correlations and selection indices relating to cattle :
+3.12 Studies in genetic correlations and selection indices relating to cattle:

-The objectives of the investigations are to study the components of genetic variation and genetic correlation between' various production and allied characteristics and examine the possibilities of working out appropriate indices of selection.
+The objectives of the investigations are to study the components of genetic variation and genetic correlation between various production and allied characteristics and examine the possibilities of working out appropriate indices of selection.

-During the year the data for the Red Sindhi herd at Hosur and Bangalore, Kankrej herd at Anand, Kangayam herd at Hosur and Gir herd at Bangalore were utilised to estimate the genetic correlation between age at first calving and milk yield in first lactation and also between birth weight and milk yield.
-By adopting the intra-sire regression method, the genetic correlation between milk yield in first lactation and age at first calving could not be estimated for Red Sindhi and Kangayam herds at Hosur and Gir herd at Bangalore.
+Punjab state, pertaining to a led out to get an g an adult bird med the major out 95 per cent ented for about paid labour was lost all the cost building up an equiries on cost al, Tamil Nadu vive increase or in the area of in the area in the area in West Bengal 59 and in Tamil season 19ö9 in up on Livestock ing Novemberents of genetic allied characeces of selection, During the year the data for the Red Sindhi herd at Hosur and Bangalore, Kaskrej herd at Anand, Kangayam herd at Hosur and Gir herd at Bangalore were utilised to estimate the genetic correlation between age at first calving and wield in first lactation and also between birth weight and milk yield.
+By adopting the intra-sire regression method, the genetic correlation between milk held in first lactation and age at first calving could not be estimated for Red and Kangayam herds at Hosur and Gir herd at Bangalore.
 In these cases the method of half-sib analysis was applied.
-It was further observed that sometimes the estimate obtained by intra-sire regression method changes considerably with a little change in a single observation.
-These aspects of the estimation procedure are being further investigated.
+It was further observed that sometimes the estimate obtained by intra-sire regression method changes considerably a little change in a single observation.
+These aspects of the estimation promises are being further investigated.